 After installing hundreds of both systems, here is my honest recommendation for 2026:

-- Choose a Hybrid Heat Pump Water Heater if: You want the absolute lowest operating cost, you have an all-electric home, you want to take advantage of massive federal tax credits, and you have the physical space for the unit.
+- Choose a Hybrid Heat Pump Water Heater if: You want the lowest operating cost, you have an all-electric home, you want to take advantage of available rebates or tax credits, and you have the physical space for the unit.

-- Choose a Gas Tankless Water Heater if: You have a large family with high simultaneous hot water demand (multiple showers running at once), you already have a robust gas line, and you want to free up floor space in your home.
+- Choose a Gas Tankless Water Heater if: You have a large family with high simultaneous hot water demand, you already have a properly sized gas line, and you want to free up floor space in your home.

 Frequently Asked Questions